Henry Rainsford Hulme

 Henry Rainsford Hulme (9 August 1908 – 8 January 1991) was a British scientist who is considered one of the four major minds behind the successful British hydrogen bomb project.
 He was the father of author and convicted murderer Anne Perry.

 Early life

 Hulme was born to James Rainsford Hulme and Alice Jane Smith.
-His father was at the time director of Hulme Brothers Limited which operated in and around Southport, Lancashire.
 He attended Southport Modern School before winning a scholarship to Manchester Grammar School in 1920.
 He excelled while at the Manchester Grammar School and came top of his class every year bar one.
 After leaving the Manchester Grammar School he went to study Mathematics and Physics at Gonville and Caius College, Cambridge, which he entered on 1 October 1926.
 He obtained a BA (Maths Tripos) in 1929 and a PhD in 1932, and while he was there he won many prizes and achievements relating to his studies.
 He also studied at the University of Leipzig.

 Early working life

 His first job appears to have been as a teacher in Mathematics at the University of Liverpool, between 1936 and 1938.
 While working there he met his first wife Hilda Marion Reavley and they married in first half of 1937.
 Not long after the marriage, Hulme accepted a position at the Royal Observatory in Greenwich as the Chief Assistant.
 Even though he listed in his biography in Who's Who that he held this position from 1938 to 1945 he was really there full-time for two years.
 During this period he wrote numerous papers that were published in the journals of the time.